-Prerequisites: This course is an elective course for students in the management program, and students outside the program are welcome to join.
+Prerequisites: This course is a core course for students in the FinTech program, and students outside the program are welcome to take this course as an elective.
 There are no prerequisites, but ideally students should have taken an introductory management course in previous modules.